korniko98/pivot-atlas/docs/artifacts/tls-certificate.md

 <div class="grid cards" markdown>
 -   :octicons-book-16:{ .lg .middle } __Definition__

-    ---
 	<span style="font-size:0.9em;">
 	An SSL/TLS certificate allows systems to verify the identity of another system and establish an encrypted network connection between them using the SSL/TLS protocol.
 Certificates are often represented using a [SHA1 or SHA256 fingerprint](/fingerprints#certificate-hash).
 	</span>

 -   :octicons-bug-16:{ .lg .middle } __Usecase__

-    ---
 	<span style="font-size:0.9em;">
-    Threat actors use certificates for ...
+    Threat actors use these certificates much like in the legitimate usecase, such as to enable encrypted TLS communication between infected clients and C&C servers.
 	</span>
 </div>

 <div class="grid cards" markdown>
 -   :octicons-eye-16:{ .lg .middle } __Example__

-    ---
 	<span style="font-size:0.9em;">
     [`cd4c0fe2cb8a00edf4e97a22f550e080a8732b1666c7a16dc01be4ac0ccb2244`](https://crt.sh/?q=cd4c0fe2cb8a00edf4e97a22f550e080a8732b1666c7a16dc01be4ac0ccb2244) is the SHA-1 hash of a certificate in use by `google.com` for a period of several weeks in 2024.
 	</span>